-There are a number of complexities and potential legal pitfalls when buying property in France – ensure you don’t get caught out by having the right legal representation when it comes to buying your French home.
+There are a number of complexities and potential pitfalls in the French legal system when buying property.
+Use this guide to ensure you don’t get caught out when buying your French home.

 Many British buyers in France have lost out on their dream property thanks to a lack of legal representation and knowledge of the different legal requirements.

 Where does the French legal system come from?

 France still very much lives by the Napoleonic Code, so it is possible that some rules may seem slightly archaic.
 When it comes to making your will, for example, you have what is called “reserved heirs”, who must inherit at least part of your estate.
 In other words, this basically means that you cannot disinherit your children.
 However, it is now possible to apply British law to your will.
 Whatever you decide, though, never underestimate the importance of instructing a bilingual solicitor qualified in French law to act on your behalf and to draw up all the documents required.

 You will find that it’s worth finding this reputable, independent solicitor before you view any properties.
 This will place you in much better position if you find the right property and want to move fast to secure the property.
 Your solicitor should be independent of any developers or other interested parties too.
 This will mean they are representing you in the French legal system throughout the property buying process.
 That way, you are assured that they are acting in your best interests.

 The property buying process in France can be difficult to understand when you don’t speak the language.
 We recommend finding an impartial, English- and French-speaking solicitor.
 They should have expert knowledge of the local area and the buying process, both in that region and throughout France.

 Most importantly, many British buyers in France have lost out on their dream property thanks to a lack of legal representation and knowledge of the different legal requirements.
 Therefore, we highly recommend using a bilingual, experienced solicitor that you can trust, to guide you through the various legalities.